yangfreezy/minimaltube-v2/README.md

-A minimal UI for youtube!
+A minimal UI for Youtube built with React and the Youtube API.

-Todos:
+Features to help users focus:

+- Full Youtube library with no recommended videos until you search something
-- Make the video thumbnails a scrollable gallery
+- One main video
-- Add a component ThumbnailTitle to appear above the thumbnails on hover
-- Add a youtube channel OAuth integration to integrate your accounts playlists with PlaylistList, Playlist, and PlaylistVideo Components
+- Desensitized video titles (no caps)
+- Limit of 6 clickable videos per query
+- Toggle relevant videos